animoto/platform_engineer_interview/README.md

 Respond to a client HTTP request with at least the following in the response body:

 1. A random body of text.
-Some sample texts are included in the file: texts.tar.gz
+Some sample texts are included.
 2. A list of some but not all words in that body of text (exception: texts with only one unique word should use an empty list)

 ### 2. Receive a client HTTP request